Updated 20th May in light of Step Three relaxations

 Let’s be clear, this guidance is to help you to obey the law: it is vital that student groups know and understand the new legislation.
 Breaking the law puts vulnerable members of the local community, including other students and staff, at risk of a potentially fatal virus.
 As such, the Union and University take any breaches of the law or government guidance very seriously and may take disciplinary action: for clubs and societies, this could result in your group being disbanded, and for individuals this could impact your academic progress.
 In addition, you may face police action including significant fines.

 Thank you for doing your part to help stop the spread of the virus.
-If you’d like advice on planning a virtual event, do contact one of our sabbatical officers or the Union’s Opportunities Manager who will be happy to help you.
+If you’d like advice on planning a virtual or physical event, do contact one of our sabbatical officers or firstname.lastname@example.org, and we will be happy to help you.

 Student Group Events Policy (COVID-19)